-- If you are a Pilot, Flight Engineer, Flight Attendant, TWU-Represented or Agent/Representative/Planner retiree (who retired on or before December 31, 2010), you will be automatically enrolled in the Retiree Standard Medical Option at the time you retire. - If you are an Agent/Representative/Planner (who retired on or after January 1, 2011) or an Officer, Management/Specialist or Support Staff retiree under age 65, you must take action to enroll yourself in the Retiree Standard Medical Option. - If you are an Agent/Representative/Planner (who retired on or after January 1, 2011) or an Officer, Management/Specialist or Support Staff retiree age 65 or over, you are not eligible for coverage under any Retiree Medical Benefit Option, including the RSM Option.
+- If you are a Pilot, Flight Engineer, Flight Attendant, TWU-Represented or Agent/Representative/Planner retiree (who retired on or before December 31, 2010), you will be automatically enrolled in the Retiree Standard Medical Option at the time you retire.
+If you retire on or after November 1, 2012, you must actively enroll in the Retiree Standard Medical Option to have coverage. - If you are an Agent/Representative/Planner (who retired on or after January 1, 2011) or an Officer, Management/Specialist or Support Staff retiree under age 65, you must take action to enroll yourself in the Retiree Standard Medical Option. - If you are an Agent/Representative/Planner (who retired on or after January 1, 2011) or an Officer, Management/Specialist or Support Staff retiree age 65 or over, you are not eligible for coverage under any Retiree Medical Benefit Option, including the RSM Option.